DrDead0/Digital-Dynasty_Unity-Engine/README.md

 # Digital Dynasty

-## Digital Dynasty

-**Digital Dynasty** is an enthralling 2D RPG adventure set in a captivating sprite-based world.
-Assume the role of a lone hero embarking on an epic journey filled with perilous monsters, challenging quests, and valuable treasures.
+***Digital Dynasty*** is a 2D action RPG with sprite-based graphics created in Unity using C#.
+This game offers captivating battles against monsters, thrilling quests to embark on, and opportunities to explore every corner to collect coins and valuable items.

 ## **Key Features:**